2 Samuel 13: Analysis

-David played a key role in both episodes, in the first by providing Amnon access to Tamar and in the second by allowing Amnon and Absalom to get together, but crucially, David failed to exact justice for Tamar, and this incited Absalom, Tamar's brother, to take a role of "judge" to punish Amnon by killing him and later he openly took that role (2 Samuel 15) to bolster support for his rebellion against David.
+David played a key role in both episodes: first by allowing Amnon access to Tamar, and second by letting Amnon and Absalom meet.
+However, David failed to deliver justice for Tamar, which led to Absalom, Tamar's brother, acting as Amnon's judge to punish him by killing him.
+Later, he openly took that role (2 Samuel 15) to strengthen his rebellion against David.
 These episodes involving Amnon, Tamar, and Absalom have direct bearing on David's succession issue.

 Amnon raped Tamar (13:1–22)

 Jonadab (right) with Amnon in a woodcut by Heinrich Aldegrever, 1540.

 Amnon and Tamar.
-Anonymous late 17th-century painting.
+Anonymous late-17th-century painting.

-The crown-prince of Israel, Amnon, son of David and Ahinoam, was deeply attracted to Tamar, full sister of Absalom, both children of David and Maacah.
-Apparently virgins were under close guard, so Amnon did not have direct access to Tamar (verse 3), so he had to use trickery suggested by his cousin Jonadab (verses 3–5) to get Tamar come to take care of him (under the pretense of being sick) with David's permission.
-When left alone with Tamar, Amnon raped his sister, ignoring Tamar's plea for having a proper way of marriage, because Amnon was driven not by love but by lust.
-Although marriage between blood siblings was recorded in the early part of Hebrew Bible, cf. Genesis 20:12, it was later prohibited by Torah, cf. Leviticus 18:9, 11; 20:17; Deuteronomy 27:22.
-However, the rabbis point out that Tamar was born from David's union with a beautiful captive woman, and that her mother conceived of her during the first act, in which case, the mother had not yet converted to Judaism and the child born of this union had also not yet entered the Jewish community.
-Tamar required a conversion to the Jewish religion, and although Amnon and Tamar had the same biological father, they were not considered bona-fide siblings and could actually marry each other, as she was a proselyte to the Jewish religion.
-For this reason, Tamar insisted that their father would not withhold her from him (2 Samuel 13:13).
+The crown prince of Israel, Amnon, the son of David and Ahinoam, was deeply attracted to Tamar, the full sister of Absalom, both of whom were children of David and Maacah.
+Apparently, virgins were under close guard in the royal household, so Amnon did not have direct access to Tamar (verse 3).
+He used trickery, suggested by his cousin Jonadab (verses 3–5), to get Tamar to care for him by pretending to be sick, with David's permission.
+When left alone with Tamar, Amnon raped his sister, ignoring Tamar's plea for a proper way of marriage, because Amnon was driven not by love but by lust.

+Although marriage between genetic siblings is mentioned early in the biblical narrative, Moses, speaking on behalf of God, later explicitly forbids it in Leviticus 18 and Deuteronomy 27 of the Torah.
+However, Chazal, the early rabbis whose exegeses, legal rulings, and arguments are recorded in the Mishnah, Tosefta, and Talmud, (Note: Chazal were active from approximately the last 300 years of the Second Temple period until the early 7th century (c.
+250 BCE).) interpreted Tamar as having been born from David's union with a beautiful captive woman (i.e., before her mother acquired Jewish status).
+The rabbis reasoned that Tamar was conceived before her mother had acquired Jewish status and therefore was not halakhically regarded as Amnon's sister (though David was the biological father of both).
+Per normative Halakha (i.e., Jewish law), the child of such a union did not acquire Jewish status through its mother.
+The Talmudic argument concerns legal kinship rather than conversion in the modern sense, and 2 Samuel does not identify Tamar's mother as a captive woman or describe Tamar as converting.
+In this interpretation, marriage between Amnon and Tamar would therefore have been legally possible, which explains Tamar's assertion that their father would not withhold her from him.